madcatdev/tinyfl/README.md

 Version "T" - with tact switch.

 Benefits:
 - ON/OFF with single button click (tact switch button).
-This was a main reason why i made this project.
 - Stepless brightness adjustment with gamma-correction, from moonlight to turbo.
 Brightness level is remembered for the time of shutdown.
 - Battery voltage control with power-off when battery is discharged.
 - Two additional modes - emergency beacon and strobe.
 Additional led for backlighting